docker-library/docs/arangodb/content.md

 -	Use an `arangod.conf` configuration file that sets a language and mount it into the container.
 For example, create a configuration file on your host system in which you set `icu-language = sv` at the top (before any `[section]`) and then mount the file over the default configuration file like `docker run -v /your-host-path/arangod.conf:/etc/arangodb3/arangod.conf ...`.

-Note that you cannot set the language using only a startup option on the command-line, like `docker run ... arangodb --icu-language sv`.
+Note that you cannot set the language using only a startup option on the command-line, like `docker run ... %%IMAGE%% --icu-language sv`.

 If you don't specify a language explicitly, the default is `en_US` up to ArangoDB v3.11 and `en_US_POSIX` from ArangoDB v3.12 onward.

 ### Using the instance